Boarding Schools for Boys in Covington, Georgia…

 At Safe Harbor, practical knowledge means as much as academic knowledge.
-Besides all aspects of boating and seamanship, we give vocational training in a variety of topics, such as carpentry, scuba diving, navigation, log keeping and map reading, welding, boat maintenance and repair, and basic electrical work.
+Besides all aspects of boating and seamanship, we give vocational training in a variety of topics, such as carpentry, boat refurbishing, navigation, log keeping and map reading, welding, boat maintenance and repair, and basic electrical work.

 Normal high school takes place year-round and can be accelerated, letting students catch up wherever they may be lagging academically.
 Boys who graduate Safe Harbor earn a Florida high school diploma, and many go on to two-year and four-year colleges.

 We also know boys should be capable in basic life skills.
 Graduates of Safe Harbor are taught to balance a checkbook and handle checking and savings accounts responsibly, search for a job using appropriate resume and interview skills, understand basic nutrition, and handle laundry and housekeeping tasks, to name just a handful of the topics we cover.
 Our goal is to make your boy respectful, self-reliant, confident, and competent.